-To be Held Monday, June 9, 2022
+To be Held Monday, June 22, 2023

-eFFECTOR THERAPEUTICS, INC. 142 North Cedros Avenue, Suite B, Solana Beach, California 92075
+eFFECTOR THERAPEUTICS, INC.

+142 North Cedros Avenue, Suite B, Solana Beach, California 92075

 The Annual Meeting of Stockholders (the "Annual Meeting") of eFFECTOR Therapeutics, Inc., a Delaware corporation (the "Company"), will be held at 1:00 p.m.
-Pacific Time on Thursday, June 9, 2022.
+Pacific Time on Thursday, June 22, 2023.
 The Annual Meeting will be a completely virtual meeting, which will be conducted via live webcast.
 There will not be a physical meeting location, and stockholders will not be able to attend the Annual Meeting in person.
 This means that you can attend the Annual Meeting online, vote your shares during the online meeting, and submit questions for consideration at the online meeting.
 To be admitted to the annual meeting's live webcast, you must register at www.proxydocs.com/EFTR as described in the proxy materials or your proxy card.
 As part of the registration process, you must enter the Control Number included in your Notice of Internet Availability of Proxy Materials, your proxy card or on the instructions that accompanied your proxy materials.
 After completion of your registration, further instructions, including a unique link to access the Annual Meeting, will be emailed to you.
 The Annual Meeting will be held for the following purposes:

-- 1. To elect two directors to serve as Class I directors for a three-year term expiring at the 2025 Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 3.
-To transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment of the Annual Meeting.
+- 1. to elect three directors to serve as Class II directors for a three-year term expiring at the 2026 Annual Meeting of Stockholders and until their respective successors shall have been duly elected and qualified; - 2. to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023: - 3. to approve an amendment to our Amended and Restated Certificate of Incorporation to reflect new Delaware law provisions to permit exculpation of certain officers; - 4. to grant our board of directors authority to effect a reverse stock split of our outstanding common stock by amending our Amended and Restated Certificate of Incorporation within one year and within a range of not less than one-for-five and not more than one-for-thirty, and a proportionate reduction in the number of authorized shares of our common stock; and - 5. to transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment of the Annual Meeting.